Amicus/end-dash/docs/enddash-syntax.md

 template.bind(mansion);
 ```
-For this template and this model, `template.template` will output:
+For this template and this model, `template.el` will output:

 ```
 Hello, Tony!
 Your home is listed as: